Joey Meneses Preview, Player Props: Nationals vs. Phillies

 Phillies Pitching Rankings

-- The nine strikeouts per nine innings compiled by the Phillies pitching staff ranks ninth in MLB.
+- The Phillies pitching staff is ninth in MLB with a collective nine strikeouts per nine innings.

-- The Phillies have the 11th-ranked team ERA among all MLB pitching staffs (3.98).
+- The Phillies have a 4.01 team ERA that ranks 11th among all MLB pitching staffs.

 © 2023 Data Skrive.
 All rights reserved.